sebinsua/dotcom/posts/inverse-number-spiral.md

 By identifying patterns in the number spiral and leveraging mathematical relationships, we were able to transform a seemingly complex problem into a solvable one.
 In the process, we developed an efficient algorithm that significantly reduced the time complexity compared to a brute-force approach.

 Because we are able to calculate the coordinates for a given number $N$ using only constant-time mathematical operations, the time complexity of the solution is $O(1)$.
-When we execute `f(N)` for each test case $t$ in the input, the overall time complexity becomes $O(t)$, a substantial improvement over the brute-force approach which would have a time complexity of $O(t \cdot N)$.
+When we execute `f(N)` for each test case $t$ in the input, the overall time complexity becomes $O(t)$, a substantial improvement over the brute-force approach which would have a time complexity of $O(t \cdot n)$.

 Although further optimizations, such as memoizing `f(N)` to minimize duplicate calculations, could still be made, the current solution is both efficient and elegant.